Screen Sharing in Live Video Activities

 Screen Share Control

-During a Live Video Activity, hosts will see the screen sharing option on the bottom of the screen next to the camera toggle and chat button:
+During a Live Video Activity, hosts will see the screen sharing option at the bottom of the screen next to the camera toggle and chat button:

 If invited, a pop-up message will appear to the participant asking them to share their screen: